There’s a saying in German: “Aller Anfang ist schwer.” (“All beginnings are hard.”)

 Talk about a contradiction!

-The thing is, it can seem like both are true when you start learning the German language by yourself.
+The thing is, it can seem like both are true when you begin learning the German language by yourself.

-The amount of knowledge you’ll need to absorb can seem daunting.
+The amount of German knowledge that beginners need to absorb can seem daunting.
 And it can take some serious will power to stick to your studies without external deadlines or support.

 We’re here to make the journey to German fluency a little easier, from the beginning onward.

-We’ll show you seven online German learning programs that are perfect for beginners, many of which also have upper-level material so you can follow them all the way to fluency.
+We’ll show you the best way to learn German online for beginners, with seven sites for high-quality German lessons and courses.
+Many of these online German programs also have upper-level material so you can follow them all the way to fluency.

 We’ll also give you some tips to overcome roadblocks and round out your online learning depending on your personal needs or goals.